relentless/OOWorkshop/Exercises.md

        TextualBook  AudioBook
 ```

+#### 1.2.3: Getting Abstract

 Make as many of the classes and methods as you can Abstract.
-(The Product class for example can be abstract as it doesn't make sense to have an instance of a non-specific product).
+(The Product class for example can be abstract as it doesn't make sense to have an instance of a non-specific product.
+Only the final nodes of the hierarchy reresent real things in this example).

 ### 1.3: Interfaces

+#### 1.3.1: Ship It

 Create an interface IShippable which will be used for things which will be physically delivered.
-This should include relevant properties such as Weight.
+It only has a single property, Weight.

 Make all of the appropriate classes implement the IShippable interface.

+### 1.3.2: Audible

+Create another interface called IPlayable for audio products.
+It should have a TotalLength property and a PlaySample() method.
+Make the CD and AudioBook implement this interface.
+(We're not actually going to play any audio in this exercise, so when the method is called simply write 'Playing [x]' to the console, where x is the DisplayName.)

 ### 1.4: Polymorphism